 "(North) Korea is not afraid of (further) sanctions," the source said.
 "It is confident agricultural and economic reforms will boost grain harvests this year, reducing its food reliance on China."

 North Korea's isolated and small economy has few links with the outside world apart from China, its major trading partner and sole influential diplomatic ally.

-China signed up for international sanctions against North Korea after the 2006 and 2009 nuclear tests and for a U.N.
-Security Council resolution passed in January to condemn the latest rocket launch.
+China signed up for sanctions after the 2006 and 2009 nuclear tests and for a UN Security Council resolution passed in January to condemn the latest rocket launch.
 However, Beijing has stopped short of abandoning all support for Pyongyang.

-Sanctions have so far not discouraged North Korea from pursuing its nuclear ambitions.
+Sanctions have so far not discouraged North Korea from pursuing its nuclear ambitions, analysts said.